Mumbaikars feel the bite, as BMC keeps mosquitoes away from netas

-While residents of dengue-afflicted areas across Mumbai have been pleading with BMC to deal with the mosquito menace, the Shiv Sena-led civic body has sent workers to fumigate the area around the Thackeray residence, Matoshree, in Bandra for two consecutive nights
+While residents of dengue-afflicted areas across Mumbai continue to suffer, civic body's workers have been fumigating area around the Thackeray residence, in Bandra for two consecutive nights

 While the Brihanmumbai Municipal Corporation (BMC) is taking care to snuff out mosquitoes from the immediate environs of Shiv Sena and Bharatiya Janata Party leaders, citizens have been left to grumble about the ever-multiplying bloodsuckers in their localities, which have not been fumigated despite the rising menace of dengue.

 Fumigation work was on outside Matoshree last night, as well as the previous night, when a meeting of Sena MLAs was going on inside.
 Pics/Atul Kamble